International Politics (IPOL)

 Integrated Writing Requirements

 International Politics is an interdisciplinary major that explores the processes between actors in the international system.
-There is currently only one core requirement in this major – Quantitative Methods for International Politics (IPOL 320).
-The student must also take 10 other courses that have been approved for the IPOL Major program.
+There are currently two core requirements in this major: Scope and Methods for Political Science and Quantitative Methods for International Politics (IPOL 320).
+The student must also take 7 other courses that have been approved for the IPOL Major program.
 These courses come under the headings of Political Theory, International Relations and Comparative Politics.

 The IPOL major’s interdisciplinary nature does not lend itself to a narrow set of guidelines, and there is a recognition that no one means of written assessment or writing style should be required across IPOL approved courses.
 Some will require several shorter papers in the form of book reviews, responses, course papers or assessed quizzes.
 Others require longer final papers or written examinations.
 Others again require a combination of both.
 All tend to combine written assessments with other demonstrations of learning and development including, but not limited to, graded oral presentations.